Piseyvong/Thesis-Research-ASR-Khmer-English-Code-Switching-/README.md

 ## Intended Audience

-This README is written for both technical and non-technical readers, including academic reviewers, visa officers, supervisors, and developers.
-The purpose is to show what the project does, what is required to run it, and why private credentials are not included.
+Explain that this README is written for both technical and non-technical readers, including academic reviewers, supervisors, developers, and anyone interested in exploring Khmer-English code-switching speech recognition.

+Mention that the project may also be useful for:

+- People interested in code-switching ASR;
+- Students or researchers exploring speech-to-text systems;
+- Developers who want to understand how ASR can be connected to an end-to-end request management workflow;
+- People interested in rapid AI prototyping or “vibe coding” as a way to explore practical AI system ideas;
+- Anyone who wants to learn how voice input can be transformed into structured digital request data.

+Keep the wording professional and simple, so even readers without a technical background can understand the project purpose.

 ## Academic Purpose